Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Optimal extended depth-decompositions

 We are now ready to prove the main theorem of this section.

-\begin{theorem} Let $(T,f)$ be a depth-decomposition of a vector matroid $M=(X,\II)$ of depth $d$.
-There exists an extended depth-decomposition of $M$ of depth at most $d$. \end{theorem}
+\begin{theorem} Let~$(T,f)$ be a depth-decomposition of a vector matroid~$M=(X,\II)$ of depth~$d$.
+There exists an extended depth-decomposition of~$M$ of depth at most~$d$. \end{theorem}

-\begin{proof} The proof proceeds by induction on the rank of $M$.
-By Lemma~\ref{lm:capacity}, we can assume that all primary branches of $T$ are at capacity.
-If $T$ is a rooted path, we assign elements of a basis of $\overline{X}$ to the non-root vertices of $T$ arbitrarily, i.e., we choose $g$ to be any bijection to a basis of $\overline{X}$, which yields an extended depth-decomposition $(T,f,g)$ of $M$.
-Hence, we assume that $T$ is not a rooted path for the rest of the proof.
-Let $S_1,\ldots,S_k$ be the primary branches of $T$, and let $h$ be the depth of the common root of $S_1,\ldots,S_k$.
-By Lemma~\ref{lm:intersect}, there exists a subspace $K$ of dimension $h$ such that the intersection of linear hulls of $\widehat{S_i}$ and $\widehat{S_j}$ is $K$ for all $1\le i<j\le k$; let $b_1,\ldots,b_h$ be an arbitrary basis of $K$.
+\begin{proof} The proof proceeds by induction on the rank of~$M$.
+If~$T$ is a rooted path, we assign elements of a basis of~$\lin{X}$ to the non-root vertices of~$T$ arbitrarily, i.e., we choose~$g$ to be any bijection to a basis of~$\lin{X}$, which yields an extended depth-decomposition~$(T,f,g)$ of~$M$.
+Note that if the rank of~$M$ is one, then~$T$ is the one-edge rooted path, i.e., this case covers the base of the induction in particular.

+We assume that $T$ is not a rooted path for the rest of the proof.
+By Lemma~\ref{lm:capacity}, we can assume that all primary branches of~$T$ are at capacity.
+Let~$S_1,\ldots,S_k$ be the primary branches of~$T$, and let~$h\ge 0$ be the depth of the common root of~$S_1,\ldots,S_k$.
+By Lemma~\ref{lm:primintersect}, there exists a subspace~$K$ of dimension~$h$ such that the intersection of linear hulls of~$\widehat{S_i}$ and $\widehat{S_j}$ is~$K$ for all~$1\le i<j\le k$; let~$b_1,\ldots,b_h$ be an arbitrary basis of~$K$.